 Superchargers have become commonplace in nearly every type of racing sport as well as every type of race car.
-Today, you find superchargers everywhere.
-You can see them on formula-1 and muscle sports cars commonly.
-Additionally, they are on heavy cars like Jaguar F-Pace as well.
-Now, you may be wondering how superchargers came to be so popular over the years.
-Here's their brief history to kill your curiosity.
+Today, you can find superchargers everywhere and they are commonly seen on formula-1, muscle cars, and luxury performance vehicles like the Jaguar F-Pace as well.
+Now, you may be wondering how superchargers got to be so popular over the years.
+So here's a brief history to satisfy your curiosity.

-Even though superchargers are mainly used in cars these days, that was not always the case.
-The first patented design for an air blower came from two brothers Francis and Philander Marion roots.
-Their design was for that of blast furnaces and various other industrial applications.
+Even though superchargers are mainly used in cars nowadays, this was not how they started out.
+Two brothers from Indiana, Francis and Philander Marion Roots, patented the design for the Roots air blower which was used for blast furnaces and various other industrial applications.
 After that, the first-ever real supercharger for engines came in 1878.

-At the turn of the century, Louis Renault – one of the founding members of Renault – also received a patent for a centrifugal supercharger in 1902.
+It was Dugald Clerk, a Scottish engineer, who invented this supercharger while he was also making the first-ever dual stroke engine back in 1878 — quite the multi-tasking individual!
+A few years later, a German engineer by the name of Gottlieb Daimler used a Roots-style blower in his supercharged internal combustion "grandfather clock" engine which he patented and used to create the first ever "motor carriage" that could reach the thrilling speeds of 16 kmh!
+At the turn of the 20th century, in 1902, Louis Renault of France also received a patent for a centrifugal supercharger.
 And finally, Mercedes was the first car to feature a supercharger in its main lineup of cars.
 Of course, then this became their main lineup of cars known as the Mercedes Benz.

 How Does It Work?

 Well now that you know a little about where superchargers came from let's talk about how they work and what purpose they serve.
-Let's start with the latter and their purpose.
-Superchargers offer speed to the vehicle, and they do that by allowing more air to come into the engine to allow for more combustion.
+Let's start with their purpose.
+Superchargers offer speed to a vehicle.
+They do this by allowing more air to come into the engine which allows for more combustion.

 Now the combustion process releases a lot of energy in the form of an explosion.
-It is like a firecracker pop.
-Now this explosion, concentrated above a cylinder head, moves the piston down.
-This creates a motion that triggers the wheels to move.
-T put it simply, your car moves due to small explosions in the engine that move pistons that move wheels.
+It's like a firecracker pop.
+This explosion, concentrated above a cylinder head, moves the piston down, creating a motion that triggers the wheels to move.
+To put it simply, your car moves due to small explosions in the engine that move pistons that in turn move wheels.